 And that doesn’t mean the non-Party member “ordinary citizen” in the USSR.
 It means your fellow Comrades in power at the top of the Party.

 Since Coup Plotters weren’t, in their heart of hearts, really serious or bloodthirsty enough, the Coup was doomed to fail.
 That’s what I told the CNN interviewers while the Coup was still unfolding.

 Business continued unaffected as usual, and in a few months, many (most?) clever members of the Central Committee became rich “privatizing” the USSR carcass by transferring the State ownership of the means of production to their own private pockets.
 Under Yeltsin, billionaires were created overnight.
 A society of slaves was converted into a society of consumers who were free to leave the country with newly minted international passports.
-Trickle-down economics worked to do its thing to eventually help the proletariat in the hinterland.
+Trickle-down economics worked to do its thing to help the proletariat in the hinterland eventually.

 Now there are hundreds of local and international TV channels carried on dozens of national Cable TV Systems, and RT (the Kremlin-owned international version of “CNN”) is carried on Cable TV Networks in 100 countries.
 Private cellular telephone systems and high-speed Internet connections operate nationwide.
-The 4 tallest skyscrapers in Europe are in Russia, and inter-region high-speed trains zip along at twice the Amtrak speeds.
+The four tallest skyscrapers in Europe are in Russia, and inter-region high-speed trains zip along at twice the Amtrak speeds.